gbouzon/internet-programming/Notes/jquery.md

 - ajax() -> used to perform an ajax request (defines get and post using specific attributes).

+- getJSON() -> retrieve JSON data using an AJAX request

 - click() -> specifies an action to be performed when an element is clicked.

 - dblclick() -> similar to click() but with a double click action.